-Show up randomly in a remote place — especially one defined as a community of ethnic minorities — without a local connection and the people may rightfully be skeptical of your intentions, especially if they’ve had bad experiences previously with camera-toting tourists.
-It’s quite another experience to be taken to that same remote area because you are part of a responsible tour that has a long relationship with the village that contributes to the community.
-Then you are welcomed, often with an invitation to go inside a home, talk with the help of a translator and learn about one another.
+Show up randomly in a remote place — especially one defined as a community of ethnic minorities — without a local connection and the people may rightfully be wary of your intentions, especially if they’ve had bad experiences previously with camera-toting tourists.
+It’s quite another experience to visit that same remote area as part of a responsible tour that has a long relationship with the village and contributes to the community.
+With the right introduction, you are welcomed, often with an invitation to go inside a home, talk with the help of a translator, and learn about one another.

-When you spend your travel money consciously across a spectrum of local restaurants, shops and vendors, you are naturally going to engage with more local people and have a wider variety of experiences.
-Often, it’s in these everyday local interactions that we find ourselves learning the most about the culture, cuisine and details of a destination and its community.
+When you spend your travel money consciously across a spectrum of local restaurants, shops, and vendors, you will engage with more local people and have a wider variety of experiences.
+Often, it’s in these everyday local interactions that we find ourselves learning the most about the culture, cuisine, and unique aspects of a destination and its community.

-When you choose to travel with a responsible tourism provider, this often limits the number of people on the tour or restricts entry into natural areas in order to reduce the negative impacts on the destination.
-What this means for you as a traveler is that you can enjoy the experience without being inundated by large groups of people, thereby providing more serenity and space to better connect to the place and the people around you.
+When you choose to travel with a responsible tourism provider, it often limits the number of people on the tour.
+It may also restrict entry into natural areas in order to reduce the negative impacts on the destination.
+What this means for you as a traveler is that you can enjoy the experience without being inundated by large groups of people.
+You get to experience more serenity and space to better connect to the place and the people around you.

-5. Clean environments, better connection to nature.
 Trash, no matter where, is bad.
 But when it’s in the middle of what ought to be a stunning natural environment, it feels especially tragic.
-This is because it is not only an eyesore, but it also does harm to the destination.
-Responsible tour operators not only educate their travelers regarding leaving trash behind, but many of them will proactively clean up natural areas so that its customers and the community are both able to enjoy them clean and protected.
-An environment unencumbered by the trash of previous visitors also enables you as the traveler to more easily become enveloped and get lost in the incredible nature around you.
+This is because it is not only an eyesore, but it also harms the destination.
+Responsible tour operators educate their travelers about leaving trash behind.
+In fact, many of them proactively clean up natural areas so that customers and the local community can enjoy them clean and protected.
+An environment unencumbered by the trash of previous visitors also makes it easier for you to get lost in the incredible nature around you.

-If you are traveling independently, be sure to act responsibly and if you are so inclined, pick up any trash you see or consider reporting it to the park authorities so they are aware.
+If you are traveling independently, be sure to act responsibly.
+If you are so inclined, pick up any trash you see or consider reporting it to the park authorities so they are aware.

-6. Locally sourced food tastes better.
 Eat at a restaurant with locally sourced food, perhaps from the garden just outside, and you’ll literally taste the difference.
-Additionally, you’ll often receive a great story to go along with your meal — a story that encompasses and describes the culinary context of the dish, as well as the farmers and artisans behind the locally sourced products.
+Additionally, you’ll often receive a great story to go along with your meal — a story that provides the culinary context of the dish and helps you learn about the farmers and artisans behind the locally sourced products.

-7. Knowing that your money remains in and contributes to the community feels good.
 Travelers often wish to give back to the places and people they visit.
 What better way to do this than to spend tourist dollars that remain right with the people in the destination you’ve visited?
-When we enjoy an exceptional travel experience and we know that the money we paid for that responsible tour remains with the people we’ve met or to a community-sponsored project, we feel more invested and more deeply connected on an emotional level to both the place and its people.
+When we enjoy an exceptional travel experience, it’s gratifying to know that the money we paid for that responsible tour remains with the people we’ve met or to a community-sponsored project.
+It helps us feel more invested and more deeply connected on an emotional level to both the place and its people.

-So as you consider your next vacation and how you wish to travel, think of “responsible travel” not as a constraining approach to exploring the world.
+So, as you consider your next vacation and how you wish to travel, think of “responsible travel” not as a constraining approach to exploring the world.
 Instead, think of it as traveling in a manner that opens you up to exciting new opportunities to engage and connect.
-If you haven’t already, you’ll likely find that the benefits of being respectful and mindful of local people, their culture and their environment really are two-way.
-That is: everyone wins.
+If you haven’t tried this already, you’ll likely find that the benefits of being respectful and mindful of local people, their culture, and their environment really are reciprocal.
+That is, everyone wins.